PeterAkop/zilch-test-task/README.md

 # about

-this project is displays a table with COVID-19 info on countries, by clicking on lastFiveDays column for each country Api call will be made to retrieve last five days info, and will put it in Cache (IndexedDb was chosen as a cache), if this info already exist in cache api call will not be executed.
+This project is displays a table with COVID-19 info on each country, by clicking on lastFiveDays column of a country Api call will be made to retrieve last five days info, and will put it in Cache (indexDb was chosen as a cache), if this info already exist in cache api call will not be executed.
 ## Available Scripts

 In the project directory, you can run: